0xrajneesh/Security-Monitoring-and-SIEM-Home-Labs/README.md

-# Home-Lab: Security Monitoring, Log Management and SIEM
+# Home-Lab: Security Monitoring and SIEM